moocluck/moocluck_LearningProjects/README.md

 # moocluck_LearningProjects
-This is a repository with projects created during learning by Alkesandr Brazhnikov.
+This is a repository with projects created during learning by Alexander Brazhnikov.

 ## Projects